neoforged/Documentation/docs/gui/screens.md

 ### Textures

-Textures are submitted through a `BlitRenderState`, which draws the textures through blitting, hence the method name `blit`.
-The `BlitRenderState` copies the bits of an image and draws them directly to the screen.

-Each `blit` method takes in a `RenderPipeline`, which determines how to render the texture, and a `ResourceLocation`, which represents the absolute location of the texture:
+Textures are submitted through a `BlitRenderState`, hence the method name `blit`.
+The `BlitRenderState` copies the bits of an image and renders them to the screen through the `RenderPipeline` parameter.
+Each `blit` also takes in a `ResourceLocation`, which represents the absolute location of the texture:

 ```java
 // Points to 'assets/examplemod/textures/gui/container/example_container.png'